lawrennd/talks/_data-science/rss-data-science-and-ai.md

 RSS: Data Science and Artificial Intelligence is:
 - Fully open access
-- Following a submission policy similar to JMLR
+- Following a submission policy similar to JMLR (accept submissions published at workshops or conferences, permit pre-print publication (such as arXiv))
 - Committed to rigorous peer review

 \notes{This approach ensures wide accessibility of cutting-edge research while maintaining high standards of quality.}